EutechCybernetic/lucy-pro-documentation/block-source.raw.md

 Used to return a value from a action sequence.
 The output is always a JSON structure and the mime type used is `application/json`.
 Values are returned as key/value pairs by default.
-Multiple key/value pairs can be returned by using multiple [actionoutput-ref](actionoutput-ref) blocks.
+Multiple key/value pairs can be returned by using multiple [Output](block-source.raw.rst#actionoutput-ref) blocks.

-If you wish to return a raw structure and not just key/value pairs, then use a single [actionoutput-ref](actionoutput-ref) block and pass the json structure in text form as the value and leave the Field name empty.
+If you wish to return a raw structure and not just key/value pairs, then use a single [Output](block-source.raw.rst#actionoutput-ref) block and pass the json structure in text form as the value and leave the Field name empty.

 ### Inputs